Quicklinks:

 - Not appropriate for thinner sections where the weld will translate through.

-BRAZING: Joining of two metals at an intermediate temperature by using a non ferrous filler metal with a melting point above 800degreesF (but lower than the welding).
+Brazing: Joining of two metals at an intermediate temperature by using a non ferrous filler metal with a melting point above 800degreesF (but lower than the welding).

 - Usually used for brass, bronze, and some aluminums.